Stovall Mill Covered Bridge

 The Stovall Mill Covered Bridge is the smallest covered bridge in Georgia.
 Built in 1895, it is one-lane wide, 33 feet long, and made of wood.
 It spans Chickamauga Creek in White County and is located near State Route 255.

 The bridge is currently owned by the White County Historical Society.
 In the past, it served as a link on the Cleveland to Clayton road; but by 1959, the road was moved away from the bridge.
-The Stovall Mill Covered Bridge has a variety of other names including the Helen Bridge (for the town of Helen), Chickamauga Bridge, Nacoochee Bridge, and Sautee Bridge.
+The Stovall Mill Covered Bridge has a variety of other names including the Helen Bridge (for the town of Helen), The Covered Bridge (to locals) Chickamauga Bridge, Nacoochee Bridge, and Sautee Bridge.